sago007/PlatformFolders/README.md

 # Encoding
 From version 3.0 UTF-8 is always used on Windows and will also be the default in almost any other system.
 Before version 3.0 Windows used ANSI encoding.
 Microsoft's default choice of UTF-16 is not compatible with platform independent code.
-Although the user may use an charectors they want I recommend, that the progran should not have non ASCII charectors in the soruce code itself.
+Although the user may use an characters they want I recommend, that the program should not have non ASCII characters in the source code itself.

 # Licence
-Provided under the MIT license for the same reason XDG is licenced under it.
+Provided under the MIT license for the same reason XDG is licensed under it.
 So that you can quickly copy-paste the methods you need or just include the "sago"-folder.